Cerro Gordo Mines: 21st century

 The ghost town of Cerro Gordo was purchased in June 2018 with the intent to turn it into a tourist attraction, accessed by special permission.
 At that time, it had several vintage buildings, including the general store and 336 acre.
 The buyers, Brent Underwood and Jon Bier, purchased the property with additional Los Angeles-based investors.
 The American Hotel, an icehouse, and a residence were destroyed in a fire on June 15, 2020.
 Despite these challenges, Underwood says he is still committed to the project.

 In 2021, it was revealed the previous owners had sold the mining claims of the nearby area to K2 Gold Corp.
-There are plans to start a cyanide opencast mine using cyanide in the adjacent Conglomerate Mesa Formation area.
-As of March 17, 2022, K2 Gold Corp announced it is suspending a proposal to expand gold mining exploration and road building on California's Conglomerate Mesa Formation after the U.S. Bureau of Land Management required an environmental impact statement for the project.
+There were plans to start a cyanide opencast mine using cyanide in the adjacent Conglomerate Mesa Formation area.
+As of March 17, 2022, K2 Gold Corp announced it was suspending a proposal to expand gold mining exploration and road building on California's Conglomerate Mesa Formation after the U.S. Bureau of Land Management required an environmental impact statement for the project.